empathic-ai/altimit/README.md

 ## Altimit Engine

 Altimit is designed on top of a flexible protocol for building an open Metaverse.
-Altimit can be used as an engine for creating your own metaverse application, or as a plugin in your engine of choice.
+Altimit can be used as an engine for creating your own metaverse application, or as a plugin in your favorite engine.

 You can think of Altimit as a networking library.
 But it is also a set of tools built around that library to interface with external applications in a highly dynamic way.